matthewmcvickar/lists/README.md

-# Favorite Music of 2014
+# Lists

-I'm trying out keeping my lists-in-progress here.
+Favorite album, songs, sounds, movies, and more.
+Subject to constant change.
+Yet out of sync.